megazear7/battlesim/README.md

 ###### TODO

-1. Refactor code to have the following classes:
-    1. Rules
-    1. Army
-    1. BattleTemplate
-    1. UnitTemplate
 1. Better utilize the Terrain class as well.
 1. Create a message component for error and success messages that reveals and hides itself with a method.
 1. Get rid of anything that we are not using.